-Army Chemical Corps celebrates regimental week
+Army Chemical Corps celebrates Regimental Week

 Events continued June 24, with a sunrise service at the CBRN Memorial Grove.

-CBRN Regimental Week comes to an end with the CCRA golf tournament beginning at 8 a.m.
+CBRN Regimental Week comes to an end with the CCRA golf tournament begining at 8 a.m.
 June 25, at Piney Valley Golf Course; and the Green Dragon Ball — featuring guest speaker Lt.
-Gen. Leslie Smith, Army Inspector General — beginning at 6 p.m.
+Gen. Leslie Smith, Army Inspector General — begining at 6 p.m.
 June 25, at Nutter Field House.